plexsystems/promdoc/README.md

     rules:
     - alert: AlertmanagerMembersInconsistent
       annotations:
-        message: Alertmanager has not found all other members of the cluster.
+        summary: Alertmanager has not found all other members of the cluster
       expr: |
         alertmanager_cluster_members{job="alertmanager-main",namespace="monitoring"}
           != on (service) GROUP_LEFT()